Advanced-Computer-Lab-2022/Comrades/README.md

 - [@Youssef Ibrahim]

+## Motivation

+The project was built as a capstone for "Advanced Computer Lab" Course at the GUC.
+The idea was to offer Intersting and helpfull courses to any body who want to develop his skills.
+You can Easily watch your lessons, solve exercises and reieve your certificate after finishing your course without any need to schools or colleges.

 ## Build status

 The Code is in Perfect Status as we invested a lot of time in erros solving and explainning our functions and concepts which makes